leticiapardini/app-api-gitHub/README.md

 # Clone the following repositories
 git clone https://github.com/leticiapardini/app-api-gitHub.git

-# Enter an IDE of your choice and run the command:
+# Open any IDE of your choice and run the command:

 OBS: make sure you are in the correct folder path